technote-space/broken-link-checker-action/README.md

 *Read this in other languages: [English](README.md), [日本語](README.ja.md).*

-GitHub Actions to check broken links and create issues.
+GitHub Actions that detects broken links in a page with a specified URL and creates issues.

 ## Table of Contents